Plains All American's profit misses estimates as costs rise

-Campbell Soup Co reported lower-than-expected quarterly sales on Friday, hurt by weak demand for its V8 beverages, broth and condensed soups, sending its shares down 8 percent.

-Plains All American Pipeline LP's (PAA.N) quarterly profit missed analysts' estimates by a cent on higher costs even as demand for transporting crude oil rose.
+Aug 6 Plains All American Pipeline LP's quarterly profit missed analysts' estimates by a cent on higher costs even as demand for transporting crude oil rose.

 The company's net income rose to $378 million, or $1.85 per unit, for the second quarter, from $225 million, or $1.13 per unit, a year earlier.